-The most recent version of this document (Amendment 17), as detailed in the Document History, is approved by the Chief Executive of the Ministry of Business, Innovation and Employment.
-It is effective from 30 November 2018 and supersedes all previous versions of this document.
+The most recent version of this document (Amendment 19), as detailed in the Document History, is approved by the Chief Executive of the Ministry of Business, Innovation and Employment.
+It is effective from 28 November 2019 and supersedes all previous versions of this document.

-The previous version of this document (Amendment 16) will cease to have effect on 31 March 2019.
+The previous version of this document (Amendment 18) will cease to have effect on 31 March 2020, except for the Definition of Good ground in B1/AS1, which will cease to have effect on 29 November 2021.